MetOffice/fab/Documentation/source/introduction.rst

 - It supports site-specific configuration.
 - It is very easy to extend.

-Creating a build script using BAF will require writing a Python script, and building an executable or library means executing this Python script.
+Creating a build script using the Fab base class will require writing a Python script, and building an executable or library means executing this Python script.
+Knowledge of Fab is required when using the base class, since certain operations like checking out source files will use Fab commands.
-BAF is just a wrapper around Fab, which on one hands makes it easier to write scripts from scratch, but also means that if required the full power of the Fab build system can be used.
-As a consequence, knowledge of Fab is required, since certain operations like checking out source files will use Fab commands.

 Object-Oriented Design
 ----------------------
-BAF itself is mostly a base class which is used to derive application-specific build script from.
+The Fab base class is used to derive application-specific build script from.
 These build scripts can (and in general will need to) overwrite certain functions to tune the behaviour.
-For example, the BAF base class provides a list of useful command line options.
+For example, the base class provides a list of useful command line options.
 But any application-specific script can add additional command line options.